yursha/howtos/c.md

 # C preprocessor (cpp)
 - [GNU GCC CPP manual](https://gcc.gnu.org/onlinedocs/gcc-6.1.0/cpp/)
-Preprocessor is an essential part of the language.
 `cpp -v` - find out where preprocessor looks up headers for `#include <...>` directives.
 Those are the libraries (headers) available on your system than you can make use of.

 On Fedora system: